eliamascolo/eliamascolo.github.io/research.md

 ## Publications

-You can find an up-to-date list of my publications [here](https://scholar.google.com/citations?user=xcVjtnsAAAAJ&hl=it&oi=ao).
+[Here](https://scholar.google.com/citations?user=xcVjtnsAAAAJ&hl=it&oi=ao) you can find an up-to-date list of my publications.

 ## Media coverage 📰